rsmaller/carg/README.md

 This is another assertion macro.
 This one accepts two argument structs, and the assertion will fail if both arguments have been provided a value by the user.
 In other words, this assertion forces the user to pick at most one of two arguments.

+### MUTUALLY_REQUIRED()
+Lastly, this assertion requires that two argument structs passed into it both have values set by the user.
+The assertion will fail otherwise.

 ## Initializer Flags